mminella/RecommendationEngine/README.md

 The idea for this demo and help with some of the code came from the blog post [Deploying a massively scalable recommender system with Apache Mahout](http://ssc.io/deploying-a-massively-scalable-recommender-system-with-apache-mahout/).

-#### Prerequisites for running this project
+### Prerequisites for running this project
----

 1. **Hadoop installed** - I used Hadoop 1.2.1 but any version supported by [Spring for Apache Hadoop](http://projects.spring.io/spring-hadoop/) should work.
-2. **Spring XD installed** - This has been tested against the current SNAPSHOT of Spring XD as of the writing of this document.  *It needs the code in Spring XD's PR 729 [PR 729](https://github.com/spring-projects/spring-xd/pull/729) or equivelant to work*.
+2. **Spring XD installed** - This project works best on the latest release of Spring XD (1.0.0.RELEASE as of this writing).
 3. **A database** - The SQL script provided and the POM file's dependencies are set up for MySQL, but there is nothing code specific that would prevent you from updating the scripts and dropping in a new driver.
 4. **The StackOverflow Data** - The data used in this project comes from the quarterly dump of StackExcahnge's data.
 You can find a link to the torrent to download it here: [StackExchange Data](https://archive.org/details/stackexchange) and information about the schema of the data here: [StackExchange data schema](http://meta.stackoverflow.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede).
 5. **Configure the database connection** - The below instructions assume you have updated the two application.properties files in this project to point to your MySql instance.
 The location of those two properties files are: database-import/src/main/resources and spring-overflow-spring/src/main/resources.
 6. **Version of Mahout that runs with Hadoop 2.x** - Mahout 0.9 currently only works with Hadoop 1.2 yet Spring XD requires Hadoop 2.x or higher.
 To run this project, you'll need to checkout and build the latest version of Mahout (assuming you aren't using their 1.0 release).
 You can find information on building Mahout here: [Build Mahout](http://stackoverflow.com/questions/18767843/how-can-i-compile-using-mahout-for-hadoop-2-0/24745296#24745296)
+   '$ mvn clean install -Dhadoop2 -Dhadoop2.version=2.2.0 -DskipTests=true'

-#### Potential cleanup before process
+### Potential cleanup before process
----

 If you've run this project before, you'll need to do a bit of cleanup.
 Specifically, you'll want to drop and recreate the database as well as clean up the directories in Hadoop.
 This demo is *not* developed for back to back runs and will fail if this cleanup is not performed between them.

 1. Remove old Hadoop data by deleting the two directories used: `$ hadoop fs -rmr /xd/hdfsImport`